atata-framework/atata-cli-npm/README.md

 The main class is `NpmCli` located in `Atata.Cli.Npm` namespace.

-There is also `GlobalNpmPackageCli<TCli>`, which can be used as a base class of specific NPM package CLI.
+There is also `GlobalNpmPackageCli<TCli>`, which can be used as a base class of specific npm package CLI.

-### Check NPM is Installed
+### Check npm is Installed

 ```cs
 bool isNpmInstalled = new NpmCli()
     .IsItInstalled();
 ```

-### Ensure NPM is Installed
+### Ensure npm is Installed

 ```cs
 new NpmCli()
     .EnsureItIsInstalled();
 ```

-If NPM isn't installed, throws `NpmNotFoundException`.
+If npm isn't installed, throws `NpmNotFoundException`.

 ### Install Package Into Directory